projectara/greybus-spec/source/hardware_model.rst

 duration of the TIME_SYNCING state it is not valid to generate a :ref:`WAKE Pulse <glossary-wake-pulse>` to an Interface.

-A Greybus Operation :ref:`TimeSync Wake-Detect Pins Acquire Operation <svc-timesync-wake-detect-pins-acquire>` is responsible for transitioning an Interface into the TIME_SYNCING state.
+A Greybus Operation :ref:`TimeSync Wake Pins Acquire Operation
+<svc-timesync-wake-pins-acquire>` is responsible for
+transitioning an Interface into the TIME_SYNCING state.

 Once an Interface has entered the TIME_SYNCING state it will wait for